GabeHardgrave/DirCrypt/README.md

 `dircrypt.py` is a fast, simple utility for creating encrypted and decrypted copies of Unix directories and Windows folders.
 This is useful if you want to safely upload files to a untrusted source, such as a public FTP server. `dircrypt.py` works on all file types and formats, and can encrypt arbitrarily large files.

-Since encryption (and security more generally) is non-trivial, **I make no strong claims about the security of this application**.
+Since encryption (and security more generally) is non-trivial, I make no strong claims about the security of this application.
 That being said, any feedback, security related or otherwise, is extremely welcome.

 ## Usage
 The docopt usage string is as follows: